-The undergraduate engineering technology programs are separately accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC of ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; phone: (410) 347-7700; electronic mail: accreditation@abet.org.
+The undergraduate engineering technology programs are separately accredited by the Technology Accreditation Commission(TAC) of ABET.
+TAC of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; phone: (410) 347-7700; electronic mail: accreditation@abet.org.
 Specifics of accreditation are found in the program descriptions in the section "Division of Engineering Technology."